Total Pageviews

 "But let me be clear," she said, "I don't want to hear anything about sewer harpies and soul vessels.
 I'll continue to accept Princess Amy but that's as far as I'm willing to go."

-She raised an eyebrow and a little smile gave me that metaphorical pat on the head that one sometimes feels when she seems pleased with something I've said or done.
+She raised an eyebrow and with a little smile, she gave me a metaphorical pat on the head that makes me feel that she's pleased with something I've said or done.

 "Deal?" she said.